 Rupert Myer is one of Australia’s most respected corporate and art sector leaders.
 In addition to chairing the Contemporary Visual Arts and Craft Inquiry, Rupert has served as a Chair of both the National Gallery of Australia and Australia Council for the Arts.
-He has also served in a number of roles for visual and performing arts organisations and has recently been appointed as President of the Myer Foundation.
+He has also served in a number of roles for visual and performing arts organisations and serves as President of the Myer Foundation.

 Sue Cato AM

 Sue Cato has worked on business-critical issues and corporate activity for Australian and international corporations and entities for almost three decades.
 Amongst other roles she is on the board of the National Gallery Australia Foundation, is an advisory board member of Sydney Contemporary and is an Ambassador of Women for Election Australia.

 Independent artist Genevieve Lacey is commissioned inter/nationally as creator, performer and artistic director, making music-centred works in a huge array of contexts.
 She also works as an advisor, mentor and leader for a range of individuals, communities and cultural institutions.

 Catherine Liddle is an Arrernte Luritja woman and the CEO of SNAICC – National Voice for Our Children, the national peak body for Aboriginal and Torres Strait Islander children.
 Previously she was CEO of First Nations Media Australia, the peak body representing Indigenous media organisations around the country and Regional Director of Jawun Indigenous Corporate Partnerships, Central Australia Regions.
 She has also held senior roles within the Northern Territory Education Department, the ABC, and NITV/SBS.